from the vine to the mouth

 Producers often use a two-stage fermentation process.
 This adds flavour and complexity to the wine.

-The grape varieties for our different wines come from Spain.
-Heated and fed by the sun, they produce an exquisite taste and a nose full of delights.
+The grape varieties for our various traditional wines come from Spain.
+Warmed and nurtured by the sun, they offer exquisite taste and a delightful nose.

 Then comes the manufacturing

-3. Authenticity Night Orient, Vendôme Mademoiselle, Vina'0 and Vendanges Mademoiselle wines are authentic.
-They retain all the organoleptic characteristics of ordinary wine: flavour, smell and taste.
+Our alcohol-free Night Orient, Vendôme Mademoiselle, Vina'0, and Vendanges Mademoiselle made from dealcoholized wines are authentic.
+They retain all the colour, flavour, aroma, and taste characteristics of regular wine.
 At the same time, they have an alcohol content of 0%.
-These qualities have won it numerous awards since its creation.
+These qualities have earned them numerous awards since their creation.

 AdobeStock_251199480